-Sharon Burney: The application is composed of 9 sections listed here.
-I'll pause for a moment to remind you that any questions have come up, or if you think of any as we dive into these questions, feel free to submit them in the Q&A box.
-And, as noted, all required uploads are added at the end of the process, even though we'll be talking about them as parts of these sections.
+Next we'll take a look at how to begin filling out the application, Jane.

 Once you've confirmed your eligibility as well as your project's alignment to the program, you may be ready to start your application.
 You'll do this through our online grant management system, Survey Monkey Apply (SMApply), which you can reach by clicking the "Apply Here" button on the Apply for an Award page.